Ellen Browning Scripps: Early life

-Born in London and raised on the Illinois prairie, Ellen Browning Scripps was an avid reader and learner at an early age.
+Born in London and raised in Rushville, Illinois, Ellen Browning Scripps was an avid reader and learner at an early age.
 In 1855, a year before attending college, she was granted a teaching certificate and started teaching in Schuyler County, IL.
-She was the only one of her ten siblings to attend college, studying science and mathematics at Knox College in Galesburg, IL, one of the few educational institutions to admit women, even if it did not yet grant college degrees.
+She was the only one of her ten siblings to attend college, studying science and mathematics at Knox College in Galesburg, IL, one of the few educational institutions to admit women.
 She graduated in 1859 with a certificate from the Female Collegiate Department and honors in mathematics.
 Afterwards, she returned to Rushville, Illinois, to teach in a one-room schoolhouse.

 Newspaper journalist

-After the American Civil War, Scripps gave up her job as a schoolteacher and headed to Detroit, at that time a burgeoning industrial center in the West.
-She joined her brother James E. Scripps in publishing The Detroit Evening News, a short, inexpensive, and politically independent newspaper pitched to the city's working class, becoming a writer and copyeditor for the family paper.
+After the American Civil War, Scripps gave up her job as a schoolteacher and headed to Detroit, at that time a booming industrial center in the West.
+She joined her brother James E. Scripps in publishing The Detroit Evening News, a short, inexpensive, and politically independent newspaper pitched to the city's working class.
 This was to be the start of the Scripps family fortune.

-She wrote a daily column, nicknamed "Miss Ellen's Miscellany," that reduced local and national news to short sound bites.
+Scripps worked as a copyeditor and wrote a daily column, nicknamed "Miss Ellen's Miscellany", that reduced local and national news to short sound bites.
 According to Gerald Baldasty, "Her columns of "Miscellany" and other topics became the inspiration for the Newspaper Enterprise Association, a news features service that Edward Scripps established in 1902."
 In the 1870s and 1880s, the Scripps papers expanded to include The Cleveland Press, The Cincinnati Post, and the St. Louis Chronicle.

 A shareholder, Ellen B. Scripps played an important role in Scripps councils.
 She gave business advice to her younger half-brother E.W. and sided with him in family financial disputes.
 He credited her with saving him from financial ruin in more than one instance.
 In the 1880s, E.W.'s attempt to seize control of the Scripps Publishing Company failed, resulting in a divisive lawsuit and a break with his half-brother James.

 Travels

-In 1881, Ellen and E.W. travelled to Europe so that the latter could take a break from work and recover his health, and Ellen kept records of her travels in a travel diary.
+In 1881, Ellen and E.W. travelled to Europe so that the latter could take a break from work and recover his health.
 They took the railroad through France to the Mediterranean Sea, crossed by ship to Algeria, then headed north into Italy, Austria, and Germany.
 Ellen wrote weekly letters back to The Detroit Evening News about their travels, describing her impressions of people and places.

 When Ellen returned to her job at the News, she found that she was no longer needed at the copy desk.
 She began a decade of travel, heading to the American South, New England, Cuba, and Mexico.
 In 1888–1889 she made a second trip to Europe that included a visit to L'Exposition Universelle in Paris and three months in Spain.
 A decade later, she toured France, Belgium, and England.